Different Types of Domestic and Wild Parrots

 This species is part of the superfamily Psittacoidea (family Psittacidae, subfamily Arinae).
 They reach more than 35.4 inches (90 cm) in length including their tail which has long feathers.
 This makes them one of the largest parrots in the world.

-They inhabit tropical jungles, forests and mountains from Mexico to Brazil.
+They inhabit tropical jungles, forests, and mountains from Mexico to Brazil.
 It's common to see flocks of more than 30 individuals.
 They attract attention for their winged red plumage with blue and yellow details.
+These social birds often engage in complex vocalizations to communicate with each other, showcasing their intelligence and strong family bonds.

 Green macaw (Ara militaris)